LispEngineer/stm-midi-poc1/README.md

 Fill in some positive power areas with fill.

 Finally, the signal layers will be filled with GND at the end.

-TODO: Change P1 pinout to make the routing of the
-P1 signals easier.